 An endearing, plump bear is the central character who conveys an entertaining look at shapes and color.
 Older children, as well as adults, will appreciate the understated humor and will enjoy sharing this read aloud with tots.

-Follow up with fruit pairing, using objects or pictures (see our Fruits – Illustrations for Toddlers); or have a pair and taste party with whole and sectioned fruit.
+Follow up with fruit pairing, using objects or pictures (see our Fruits – First Illustrations); or have a pair and taste party with whole and sectioned fruit.
 Oranges, apples and pears boast a variety of colors, textures, sizes and tastes to explore.

 Gravett has said in interviews that a reading of Eats, Shoots and Leaves: Why, Commas Really Do Make a Difference! by Lynne Truss sparked the idea for Orange Pear Apple Bear.
 The movement of the comma throughout the book presents an intriguing lesson for elementary children on the power of this little mark of punctuation to change meaning.